creativetechnologylab/generative-ai-workshop/slides/slides.md

 ---
 # A Bit About Python Environments

-* To generate images, audio, and video, we’re using a specialised library called **diffusers.**
+* To generate images, audio, and video, we're going to use a specialised library called **diffusers.**

-* But just because we need **diffusers** for _Python Project A_ doesn’t mean we want it installed for _Python Project B._
+* But just because we need **diffusers** for _Python Project A_ doesn't mean we want it installed for _Python Project B._

 * Different projects often need different tools - this is something we can manage through **environments.**

 ---
 # A Bit About Python Environments

-* Creating a Python **environment** helps us ensure that we have different Python setups for different projects.
+* Creating a Python **environment** helps us ensure that we have different Python setups for our different projects.

 * This helps keeps things clean.
 When we run code for one project, it uses a Python setup that _only_ has the Python libraries needed for just that project.

-* The script created a specific **environment** named `gen-ai` and installed the libraries that the code needs for generating images, text, audio, etc.
+* The script you just ran has created a special **environment** named `gen-ai` and installed the libraries that the code needs for generating images, audio, etc.

 ---